hth313/OS4/doc/idioms.rst

 more flexible as a caller can take other actions on the error condition than just exiting with an error message.

-Normally we would return an error value, like zero which is easy to test for by the caller.
-On the Nut CPU there is an alternative idiom by returning to different locations depending on whether there was an error or success (or even different classes of results).
-This is rather unusual, but works exceptionally well on the Nut instruction set for two reasons.
+We can return an error value, like zero which is easy to test for by the caller.
+On the Nut CPU there is an alternative idiom by returning to a different location depending on whether there was an error or success (or even different classes of results).
+This is somewhat unusual, but works exceptionally well on the Nut instruction set for two reasons.
 First, almost all instructions are of the same size (one word).
 Second, it is is very easy to handle returns to different locations.
 A simple return is just the ``RTN`` instruction, or one of the